jquave/QCocoa/README.md

 A collection of common classes I use in my development of Cocoa apps for Mac OS.

+This software is free to use and modify at will, attribution appreciated but not required.
+For more info on the author visit http://jamesonquave.com

 # QTintedView
 This is an NSView subclass that allows for setting a background color or gradient (using QGradient class included)